 - Mission-driven about AI search.
 You genuinely believe that AI can build a better way to access information, and you want to be at the company that's furthest along in proving it.

 - Comfortable with ambiguity.
-At ~500 employees and growing fast, roles shift, processes are informal, and you may need to figure things out as you go.
+Even at 1,200+ employees and growing fast, roles shift, processes are informal, and you may need to figure things out as you go.
 That excites you rather than frustrates you.

 - Seeking outsized financial upside.
 You believe in the company's trajectory and want equity in what could be one of the defining AI companies of this decade.